matthew-mclean/Getting-and-Cleaning-Data/README.md

 16. Finally the final tidy data can be written out to file.

-**The final output data set: avg_variable_by_activity_subject.txt** For a detailed description of the output file, please see the related CodeBook.md.
+**The final output data set: avg_variable_by_activity_subject.txt** Please see the related CodeBook.md for a detailed description of the output file.

 **To read the data into a data frame, run the following (assuming the file avg_variable_by_activity_subject.txt is in the working directory):**